Bellfalasch/frontend-forum/slides.md

 <Card
   title="Text admin, 2"
-  text="A long summer, amzing devs, and some willingly managers, spawn us a brand new and shiny text admin tool - S.T.A.V."
+  text="A long summer, amazing devs, and some supportive managers, spawned us a brand new and shiny text admin tool - S.T.A.V."
 />

 ---